-manufacturer's servers running SNMP agents that return MIB-II information, incorrectly identify themselves as Compaq servers with Insight Management capabilities.
+IMPORTANT: Compaq systems without Insight Agents and other Intel-based systems running SNMP agents that return MIB-II information incorrectly identify themselves as Compaq systems with Insight Management capabilities.
 This occurs because the system.sysObjectID returned by the agent is network operating system dependent, not hardware dependent.
-For such servers, you must manually modify their symbols to represent computers with no Insight Management capabilities.
-This affects only new servers you add to the network after making changes.
+For such systems, you must manually modify their symbols to represent computers with no Insight Management capabilities.
+This affects only new systems you add to the network after making changes.